Dipstick DNA Extraction Kitbeta

 Limitations

-The dipstick purification method does not significantly concentrate the DNA sample, unlike solid-phase nucleic acid techniques.
-This means the method is best suited to PCR-based applications, and not suitable for methods such as restriction enzyme digests or clean up of PCR amplicons.
+The dipstick purification method produces a low yield of extracted DNA and does not significantly concentrate it, unlike exhaustive DNA extraction using enzymes or toxic chemicals and solid-phase nucleic acid extraction purification methods.
+This means the method is best suited to PCR-based applications, and is not suitable for methods such as restriction enzyme digests or clean-up of PCR amplicons.

-Due to the small capture volume of the dipstick, this method is unsuitable for purifying large quantities of nucleic acids, which means it is not suited to methods such as genome sequencing that require larger quantities of DNA For multiple PCR reactions from the same sample, an individual dipstick will be required.
+Due to the small capture volume of the dipstick, this method is unsuitable for purifying large quantities of nucleic acids, which means it is not suited to methods such as genome sequencing that require larger quantities of DNA.

 Components